Police uniforms and equipment in the United Kingdom: Uniform history

 Greatcoated British police officers of 1919.

 The Metropolitan Police officers were unarmed to clearly distinguish them from military enforcers, which had been the system of policing seen before the 1820s.
 Their uniform was also styled in blue, rather than the military red.
 Despite the service being unarmed, the then Home Secretary, Robert Peel, gave authorisation to the Commissioner to purchase fifty flintlock pistols, for exceptional incidents that required the use of firearms.
 As time progressed, the obsolete flintlocks were replaced by early revolvers.
 At the time, burglary (or "house breaking" as it was then called) was a common problem for police, as house breakers were usually armed.
 Due to the deaths of officers at the hands of armed criminals in the outer districts of the Metropolis, and after much press coverage debating whether Peel's service should be fully armed, the Commissioner applied to the Home Secretary to supply all officers on the outer districts with revolvers.
-These could only be issued if, in the opinion of the senior officer, the officer could be trusted to use it safely, and with discretion.
+These could be issued only if, in the opinion of the senior officer, the officer could be trusted to use it safely, and with discretion.
 From that point, officers who felt the need to be armed, could be so.
 The practice lasted until 1936, although the vast majority of the system was phased out by the end of the 19th century.

 From 1829, to 1839, Metropolitan Police officers wore blue swallowtail coats with high collars to counter garroting.
 This was worn with white trousers in summer, and a cane-reinforced top hat, which could be used as a step to climb or see over walls.
 In the early years of the Metropolitan Police, equipment was little more than a rattle to call for assistance, and a wooden truncheon.
 As the years progressed, the rattle was replaced with the whistle, swords were removed from service, and flintlock pistols were removed in favour of revolvers.
 Initially, police constables were required to wear their uniforms at all times, whether they were on duty or not.
 A cloth brassard or arm band, generally with black and white vertical stripes, known as a "duty band", was worn on the left forearm while on duty and removed at the end of the shift.
 In an emergency, duty bands could also be issued as the sole item of uniform if large numbers of special constables were required.
 The City of London Police is the last service to use the duty band.